Top 20 Safe Investments with High Returns

 Key Takeaways: The Nasdaq 100 is a fund made up of 100 of the most successful and stable companies.
 Investors can buy shares of the fund and spread risk across different 100 companies.

 The Nasdaq 100 Index fund has some of the best tech companies in the world.
 That means they are highly valued and thus susceptible to stock market fluctuations.
-As with other public index funds, your money is easily accessible any business day.
+As with other public index funds, your money is easily accessible on any business day.

 INVESTMENT #14: INDUSTRY-SPECIFIC INDEX FUND